jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 have to call you.
 Or email you.
 They become frozen with fear about trying something new.

+The immediate cost of reaching out to support outweighs the potential benefit they may get from using your app to the fullest.
+That is bad!!

 With the heavy weight approach, a common activity like this would get a prominent, well-thought out doc page guiding them through the process.
 We might shoot a screencast for it, or include an in-app tool tip that gets stuck users